jweinst1/the-oblivion-language/chapter_two_connectors.md

 Every series of Units and Connectors only concerns a single, linear process.
 This means that, units are linked together in one stream.
 You can only access another binding or unit if you start use the `|` terminator.
 The placing of Oblivion statements is very flexible, so you can make a single program into a single line, or many lines if you wish.

 All connectors have some indication of direction, or the order in which units are related to one another.
 This is very important, because all processes need to have a clear starting and ending point.
 For example, `(6) -> <+3>` uses the right applicator connector, or `RAC` for short.
 This takes the left unit and applies it to the right unit.
+In contrast, `(6) <- <+3>` takes the right hand unit and applies it to the left hand unit, also called `LAC` for short.
+In the example, `<+3>` becomes `<+9>`.